The Early History of Robots and Automata

 Renaissance and early modern automata, 1400-1799

-By the sixteenth century, the creation of realistically human-looking robotic figures had become more commonplace, and the sophistication of robotic engineering had been considerable refined and developed.
+By the sixteenth century, the creation of realistically human-looking robotic figures had become more commonplace, and the sophistication of robotic engineering had been considerably refined and developed.
 Robotic musicians able to play instruments were now featured alongside robotic dancers.
 By 1738, a fully functional flute-playing robot had been created by Jacques de Vaucanson and put on show in Paris, as Andrew Nahum records in great detail.

 In religious settings, robotic monks were popular for display, alongside bleeding models of Jesus and roaring depictions of Satan.
 A surviving example of the Renaissance robotic monk, commissioned by King Philip II of Spain, used a clockwork mechanism to pray, walk, move its lips, lift objects, and beat its chest.
 The Catholic Church widely commissioned clocks that featured advanced automata playing out Biblical scenes.